acerbilab/pybads/README.md

 - the objective function is at least moderately expensive to compute (e.g., more than 0.1 second per function evaluation);
 - the gradient is unavailable (black-box function);
 - the number of input parameters is up to about `D = 20` or so.

-*Note*: If you are interested in estimating posterior distributions (i.e., uncertainty and error bars) over model parameters, and not just point estimates, you might also want to check out Variational Bayesian Monte Carlo for Python ([PyVBMC](https://github.com/acerbilab/pyvbmc)), a package for Bayesian posterior and model inference which can be used in synergy with PyBADS.

 ## Installation